kubernetes/website/docs/user-guide/config-best-practices.md

 - Use kubectl bulk operations (via files and/or labels) for get and delete.
 See [label selectors](/docs/user-guide/labels/#label-selectors) and [using labels effectively](/docs/user-guide/managing-deployments/#using-labels-effectively).

-- Use `kubectl run` and `expose` to quickly create and expose single container replication controllers.
+- Use `kubectl run` and `expose` to quickly create and expose single container Deployments.
 See the [quick start guide](/docs/user-guide/quick-start/) for an example.